 Are you using LinkedIn to help you move forward?
 If the answer is no, you're missing a trick.
 First things first - if you don't already have one, make sure you set up a LinkedIn account.
 When you're all ready to go, start getting active.
 Add professional contacts and get involved in conversations online.
 You can also join industry-centric groups, which may help you to make connections and find out about new roles.
 Here are more tips for using LinkedIn to improve your job search.

 Using LinkedIn may not land you your dream job overnight, but dedicating just 10 minutes each day to looking at the networking site could make a real difference in both your current job search and your overall career.

 Self-isolation is a challenge for all of us.
 However, you can also view it as an opportunity.
 If you've been putting off career-related tasks and things that could propel you forward, now is the time to do them.
 Use this period to set yourself up for post-lockdown success.

-When you're staying at home, make progress on your CV by getting feedback from a free CV critique.
+When you're staying at home, make progress on your CV by getting feedback from a free CV review.